airosa/sdmxfeeder/README.md

 Data structure specific validation is also supported.
 - Streams data from input to output.
 Should convert and check large files.
 - PC-AXIS support is limited to files without KEYS.
 - Reads and writes compressed files.
-If the file name ends with ".gz" or ".zip" it will be compressed/decompressed.
+If the file name ends with ".gz" it will be compressed/decompressed [Update: looks like zip is not working afterall.
+Use .gz if you need file compression].

 ## Installation